Automation - How to use triggers

 This works in exactly the same way as with a draft.

-The only difference is that this draft will be created and then scheduled to go out immediately.
+The main difference is that this post will be created and then scheduled to go out immediately (or at the time specified in the scheduled variable).

 Other examples